Reicks View Ag Education Center, Howard County Fairgrounds, Cresco Iowa

 The Howard County Agricultural Society (Fair Board) has realized one of its dreams - replacing the swine barn and small show arena that are two of the original fairgrounds buildings from the 1920s, with a state-of-the-livestock building that would also include a new show arena, restrooms and showers.
-Five outdated buildings were removed after the 2015 Fair to make room for the new Ag Education Center, which was completed in time for the 2016 Fair.
+Due to the generousity of area Fair supporters the project was started in 2015.
+Five outdated buildings were removed after the 2015 Fair to make room for the new Reicks View Ag Education Center, which was completed in time for the 2016 Fair.

 One of the main goals with the new swine production area was to give area youth the opportunity to show pigs at the Fair while assuming the responsibility of hands-on care of their animals and also learning about current swine production.
 For three months before the Fair, late March to late June, any 4-H & FFA members can raise their pigs in the swine production area of the Center.

 In addition to an opportunity for the area youth, the Center will be used as an educational tool for the general public.
 During the Fair the swine production area is cleaned and disinfected each morning and opened to the public so they could experience what a modern swine production facility is like.
 And the Center has hosted several tours of area organizations and school field trips.
-The school field trips focused on the youth learning about the basics of both swine and dairy animals.
-They were able to watch cows being milked, learned about dairy cows and where milk comes from, viewed baby pigs and market-ready pigs, and learned about what pigs eat and how they are taken care of.
+The school field trips, dubbed 'Kids, Pigs & Parlor Tour', focus on the youth learning about the basics of both swine and dairy animals.
+They are able to watch cows being milked, learned about dairy cows and where milk comes from, view baby pigs and market-ready pigs, and learn about what pigs eat and how they are taken care of.

 More information and photos of the Ag Education Center can be found on the Fair’s Facebook page.
-A photo album on the page shows construction activity of the Center and posts sharing the experiences of the public and youth during the time the youth were working with their animals and during the Fair week in 2016.
+A photo album on the page shows construction activity of the Center and posts sharing the experiences of the public and youth during the time the youth were working with their animals and during the Fair week.
 Go to www.facebook.com/MHCFair.

 The Howard County Agricultural Society is accepting contributions to the new Ag Education Center.
 The Society is a non-profit organization in the State of Iowa and is recognized by the Internal Revenue Service as a 501 c3 charitable organization.
 Gifts, donations and in-kind services to the Society are considered charitable donations and therefore could be tax deductible.
 Check with your tax preparer.